0xRose/Rose-Stealer_old/README.md

 - Successfuly repaired the project
 - Modified the UI so the backend is included in the same file
 - Added a logging method
-- Added new options (defender f*cker, VM detection, etc...)
+- Added new options (Disable defender (in progress), VM detection, etc...)

 [1.0] - 2023-03-21
 First Release